tsmatz/minecraft-rl-pigchase-attention/Readme.md

 This provides instructions for running this example.

-In this example, I have used Ubuntu 18.04 LTS in Microsoft Azure.<br>
+In this example, I have used **Ubuntu 18.04 LTS** in Microsoft Azure.<br>
-This example used the real monitor, in which Minecraft UI will be shown.
-(Please configure extra display settings, if you use a virtual monitor.)
+This example (the following instruction) uses the real monitor, in which Minecraft UI will be shown.
+(Please configure extra display settings, if you run on a virtual monitor.)

 ## 1. Setup NVIDIA GPU software (drivers and libraries) ##